Secure Milk Supply Plan

 Biosecurity

-Existing biosecurity plans for dairies may offer protection against endemic diseases but heightened precautions are needed for FMD.
+Existing biosecurity plans for dairies may offer protection against endemic diseases, but heightened precautions are needed for FMD.
 Enhanced biosecurity recommendations are outlined in the Self-Assessment Checklist for Enhanced Biosecurity based on the known exposure routes for FMD.
-These documents emphasize three concepts that all feedlots should be ready to implement in the event of an FMD outbreak in the U.S:
+Three concepts that all dairies should be ready to implement in the event of an FMD outbreak in the U.S:

 1. Identification of a biosecurity manager,